itsnemoooo/itsnemoooo.github.io/index.md

 title: Home
 description: Welcome to my Reinforcement Learning blog where I explore RL concepts, projects, and insights to connect with top RL labs in London.
 ---
+## Hello internet,

-I’m Nathan, a passionate Reinforcement Learning engineer based in London.
-Explore my insights, projects, and research on RL.
+I’m Nathan, an American engineer based in London.
+Here are my insights, projects, and research.
 All opinions are my own.

 ## Latest Blog Posts